-Annular tears cause pain in proportion to the amount of inflammation resulting from the tear, and in general, the larger the tear, the greater the inflammation.
+Annular tears cause pain in proportion to the amount of inflammation resulting from the tear, and, in general, the larger the tear the greater the inflammation.
 When an annular tear allows the gel-like substance of the disc’s center to seep into the external area surrounding the disc, the condition is known as a disc herniation.
 Compared to an annular tear, disc herniation further increases the degree of localized pain and inflammation.
-If the extruded material compresses adjacent nerve rootlets, pain, numbness, tingling and/or weakness may be experienced anywhere along the course of the impacted nerve.
+If the extruded material compresses adjacent nerve rootlets, pain, numbness, tingling and/or weakness could be experienced anywhere along the course of the impacted nerve.

 Nerve compression is the true culprit

-If you believe you may be suffering from a small annular tear, contact Laser Spine Institute today.
-Our minimally invasive procedures provide more effective alternatives to open-back surgery and may help you rediscover your spinal health.
+If you are experiencing pain from a small annular tear, contact Laser Spine Institute today.
+Our minimally invasive procedures are more effective alternatives to open back surgery and could help you find relief from neck and back pain.